Muscle Activation Brighton™️ Getting to the root of pain and muscle tightness.

 In other words, if your muscles are not contracting optimally then you won't be burning through as much fuel and this will have a negative effect on your fat loss attempts even if you're training hard and eating a healthy diet.

-Ryan Phillips is the only original, genuine and fully certified Muscle Activation Techniques® Specialist in Brighton and the South Coast of England and one of only two others the UK.
-Clients frequently travel from neighbouring counties and countries to gain access to Ryan's expertise.
+Ryan Phillips is one of only two other fully certified Muscle Activation Techniques® Specialists in the UK and the only MAT® Specialist in Brighton and the South Coast of England.
+Clients frequently travel from neighbouring counties (and countries) to gain access to Ryan's expertise.
 Ryan has the specialised knowledge, skills and tools to assess you from head to toe, checking every muscle and joint in your body to identify any areas of muscle dysfunction you may have.
 Then by performing specific low level isometric contractions and/or by using digital force application techniques (precise manual palpations) to the weak muscles, the muscles can be "jumpstarted" switching them on again thus immediately improving your strength, motion of your joints and eliminating muscle tightness and pain.

 Mobility without stability = vulnerability.